 - As appropriate, demonstration of comfort with different clefs and transpositions.
 Violists must read treble clef; cellists must read tenor and treble clefs; bassoonists and trombonists must read tenor clef.
 Horn and trumpet players should be familiar with common transpositions, but complete facility is not required.

-Returning members should be in touch with the conductor before auditions for the new season begin in case their spot within the orchestra may be challenged.
+Continuing members should be in contact with the conductor before auditions for the new season begin in case their spot within the orchestra may be challenged.

 Who gets the top chairs?